 - whether lodgers or subletting are allowed

 - any other terms, like whether you have to look after a garden, or whether you're allowed to keep a pet

 Private residential tenancies

-if you're signing a new tenancy agreement your tenancy agreement, you should be told that you're signing up to a 'private residential tenancy'.
+If you're signing a tenancy agreement for a new tenancy, you should be told that you're signing up to a 'private residential tenancy'.